First Sketch: Making an LED Blink

 • Particle Cloud Status: Displays the status of the particle cloud if you are signed in and lets you know who you are signed in as.
 If you do not see your user ID, go to the ‘Particle’ menu bar and choose the ‘Sign in’ option

 • Devices: In the image above there are ‘No devices selected’ This is bad.
-In order to get your program working you need to tell the IDE what device (Argons) you are working with.
+In order to get your program working you need to tell the IDE what device (Photons) you are working with.
 Click on the label and you’ll be presented with a list of devices you have associated with your account, then select one!

 Adding your first program